 I will continue to practice EBT and I want to take it to University to study the actual science behind this miracle treatment.
 Thank you for teaching me this wonderful healing art!

 My only experience with meditation prior to this Hatha Yoga Teacher Training was associated with a 12-step program I am involved in to help with my problems with being addicted to alcohol.
 I would read certain excerpts out of the prescribed reading material, and attempt to keep my mind silent for at least 10 mins.
 The meditations I have learned through Gyan Yog Breath have taken me above and beyond anything I could have imagined.

 To be very honest, in the beginning, the breathing and chanting methods really annoyed me and I didn’t want to do any sort of meditating.
 I think my mind/ego didn’t want to release its hold on me to let me find that space where I am present and in the now.

 Vipin’s meditation techniques of using dynamic movement and pranayama like breathing help the meditator to get energy moving through the nervous system and concentrating on that energy helps the meditator to go into that gap….that space in between where the ego has no hold and you are beyond the self.

 My meditation space really changed after I had a major EBT treatment and in the meditation, I was really able to put in my 100% and let go of everything but the actions of the meditation.
 That was when I found that “now” space.
-That was when I was given the gift of being in touch with the Divine Feminine and heal more of myself while being apart from myself.
+That was when I was given the gift of being in touch with the Divine Feminine and healing more of myself while being apart from myself.
 It was quite magical.
 My meditation and I have changed dramatically since being taught Vipin’s method of meditation.
 I will take it into the next chapter of my life knowing that I will be so much more calm, centered, and able to teach this method to others!

 I am happy to have completed such a wonderful Hatha Yoga Teacher Training Course.